jskirzynski/PART/README.md

 * check default Time Zone

 ## Reports
-Reports define what, it will do after the all tests.
-PART has built-in 3 kind of report.
+Reports define behaviour of PART after all tests.
+PART has a built-in 3 kind of report.

-You can define type of report which you want to get, by constructor parameter:
+You can define the type of reports which you want to obtain using constructor parameter:

 `$part = new PART(new DataReport());`

-If you don't specify kind of report, PART will decide about this itself based on run environment.
+If you do not specify a kind of report, PART will decide itself basing the decision on the run environment.

 ### ConsoleReport
-ConsoleReport generates human-readable report for viewing in console.
+ConsoleReport generates a human-readable report for viewing in the console.
 This type is default for CLI environments.

 ### WebReport
-WebReport generates report as HTML for viewing in web browser.
+WebReport generates a report as a HTML for viewing in web browser.
 This type is default for invoking by web browser.

 ### DataReport
 DataReport only stores objects array of results tests.
 Object DataReport implements Iterator interface, so you can use it with foreach.
-Second way to using results is invoke `getArray()` for getting pure array.
+The second way to use the results is to invoke `getArray()` for getting a pure array.

-DataReport stores only results of tests in object and doesn't generate human-readable reports.
+DataReport stores only results of tests in an object and does not generate human-readable reports.
 For using this type you have to create it and pass it by parameter to PART constructor.
-Additionaly you have to add invoke `generateReport()` after the last test.
+Additionaly, you have to add `generateReport()` to invoke the function after the last test.

 ## Author
 Jacek Skirzyński, <http://skirzynski.eu/>